Scientific Committees

 Ali Mousavi (University of California, Los Angeles)

-Selucid and Parthian PeriodsPierfrancesco Callieri (Dipartimento di Beni Culturali, Università di Bologna)
+Seleucid and Parthian PeriodsPierfrancesco Callieri (Dipartimento di Beni Culturali, Università di Bologna) and Lara Fabian (University of California, Los Angeles)

 Persian period sites in EgyptMarissa Stevens (University of California, Los Angeles) and Johnathan Winnerman (University of California, Los Angeles)